carla-simulator/carla/Docs/build_windows_ue5.md

 !!! note
         * This version of CARLA requires the **CARLA fork of Unreal Engine 5.5**.
 You need to link your GitHub account to Epic Games in order to gain permission to clone the UE repository.
 If you have not already linked your accounts, follow [this guide](https://www.unrealengine.com/en-US/ue4-on-github)
         * For using CARLA Unreal Engine 5 previous builds, ensure CARLA_UNREAL_ENGINE_PATH environment variable is defined pointing to the CARLA Unreal Engine 5 absolute path.
-If this variable is not defined, Setup.bat script will download and build CARLA Unreal Engine 5 and **this takes more than 1 extra hour of build and a 225Gb of disk space**.
+If this variable is not defined, CarlaSetup.bat script will download and build CARLA Unreal Engine 5 and **this takes more than 1 extra hour of build and a 225Gb of disk space**.
-        * Setup.bat script checks if there is any Python version installed at the top of the PATH variable, and installs Python otherwise. **To use your own version of Python, ensure that the PATH variable is properly set for Python before running the script**.
+        * The CarlaSetup.bat script checks if there is any Python version installed at the top of the PATH variable, and installs Python otherwise. **To use your own version of Python, ensure that the PATH variable is properly set for Python before running the script**.
         * **Windows Developer Mode should be active**, otherwise build will fail.
 Please see [here](https://learn.microsoft.com/en-us/gaming/game-bar/guide/developer-mode) for instructions on how to activate Developer Mode.
         * **CARLA cannot be built on an external disk**, Windows does not give the required read/write/execution permissions for builds.

 ## Build and Run CARLA UE5

-The Setup.bat file launches the following commands itself, you will need to use the following commands once you modify the code and wish to relaunch:
+The CarlaSetup.bat file launches the following commands itself, you will need to use the following commands once you modify the code and wish to relaunch:

 !!! warning
        Ensure CARLA_UNREAL_ENGINE_PATH environment variable is defined pointing to the CARLA Unreal Engine 5.5 absolute path.
-Setup.bat sets this variable, but I may not be set if another approach was followed to install the requirements.
+CarlaSetup.bat sets this variable, but I may not be set if another approach was followed to install the requirements.

 * **Configure**.
 Open x64 Native Tools Command Prompt for VS 2022 at the CarlaUE5 folder and runn the following command: